To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Cameron told the BBC: “The UN has spoken very clearly and I think they’re right to speak very clearly.

 Asked if he believed that international law had been broken, the prime minister said: “I’m not an international lawyer, so it’s up to the international lawyers.

 British Foreign Secretary Philip Hammond said on Sunday he was “appalled” at the civilian casualties caused by the attack on the UN-run school.

 Earlier on Monday, Israeli Prime Minister Benjamin Netanyahu said “Israel does not aim its fire at civilians and is sorry for any attack that unintentionally hits civilians,” without directly addressing the attack on the school.

 Air strike on refugee camp Meanwhile, a child was killed and 30 people wounded in an Israeli air strike on a refugee camp in Gaza City on Monday just minutes into an Israeli-declared truce, medics said.

 Witnesses and several AFP correspondents reported hearing the whistle of a missile fired from an F16 warplane before it crashed into a house wedged between two tall buildings inside the camp.

 With only a narrow alley leading to the house, it was not possible to get rescue equipment to the scene, with a long line of people passing out chunks of rubble by hand, an AFP correspondent said.

 From within, they managed to pull out the body of a young girl wearing pyjamas whose spine appeared to be broken in several places, with rescuers struggling to get her onto a stretcher, he said.

-Hamas said it would not be observing the truce, and warned people to exercise extreme caution when venturing out onto the streets after earlier temporary ceasefire arrangements collapsed into a frenzy of bloodshed. – AFP.
+Hamas said it would not be observing the truce, and warned people to exercise extreme caution when venturing out onto the streets after earlier temporary ceasefire arrangements collapsed into a frenzy of bloodshed. – AFP